-Compared to other cameras in both the X-T and X-Pro line, Fujifilm has made a significant improvement to the battery life in the X-T4 thanks to a higher-capacity battery.
-The new battery can handle up to 600 shots when you’re shooting in economy mode, although in our testing we found that even in boost mode (which improves viewfinder and autofocus response) that number should still be achievable.
+Compared to other cameras in both the X-T and X-Pro line, Fujifilm has significantly improved the battery life in the X-T4 thanks to a higher-capacity battery.
+The new battery can handle up to 600 shots when you’re shooting in economy mode.
+We also tested the camera in boost mode, which has a better autofocus response and could still get close to 600 shots.

 It’s an easy choice

-The Fujifilm X-T4 is the closest thing we’ve seen to the perfect camera, sure to please pretty much every type of photographer.
+Overall, the Fujifilm X-T4 is the closest thing we’ve seen to the perfect camera, so you’ll be able to get a lot out of it.